EleutherAI/tyche/README.md

 This installs two packages: `tyche` and `palamedes`.

-`tyche` uses binary search to find the edge of a basin, the Huang et al volume estimator to estimate volume, custom Gaussian integral code to maintain precision for very-high-dimensional integrals, and a preconditioner matrix to improve sample efficiency by alleviating the "Jensen gap".
-It is fast but can lead to dramatic underestimates of basin size.
+`tyche` uses binary search to find the edge of a basin, a quick-and-dirty volume estimator to estimate volume, custom Gaussian-integral code to maintain numerical stability for very-high-dimensional Gaussian integrals, and a preconditioner matrix to ameliorate underestimation.
+It is very fast but can lead to dramatic underestimates of basin size.
 As seen in "[Estimating the Probability of Sampling a Trained Neural Network at Random](https://arxiv.org/abs/2501.18812)".

 `palamedes` (WIP) is a new project that uses SGLD and thermodynamic integration to achieve a measurement of basin volume.
 It is slower than `tyche` but (once it's done) will give much more precise basin size measurements.